verhovsky/books-futures-explained/src/4_pin.md

 `!Unpin` it's a good sign that it's time to lay down the work and start over tomorrow with a fresh mind.

-> That was of course a joke.
-There are very valid reasons for the names
+> I hope you didn't mind the joke.
+There are valid reasons for the names
 > that were chosen.
 If you want you can read a bit of the discussion from the
 > [internals thread][internals_unpin].
 The best takeaway from there in my eyes
 > is this quote from `tmandry`: